 Heal Greater Williamsburg, Heal the Nation Community Day in James City County on Oct.
-22, 2022, included community discussions on local history, mental health, parenting and tools to have civil conversations about race.
+22, 2022, included community discussions and workshops that focused on local history, mental health, parenting and tools to have civil conversations about race.
 Courtesy of the Virginia Racial Healing Institute (Virginia Racial Healing Institute)